 MCM BMP Information Used Quantity Units Does the BMP Demonstrate a Direct Reduction in Pollutants?
-(Answer Yes or No and explain) 1 Volunteer Litter Clean-Ups Events and Programs (PE-5) Volume of litter collected by volunteers through Dos Rios Watershed Clean-Up and Adopt-A-Spot Programs 3,073.5 Pounds Yes, a total of 3,073.5 lbs of litter were removed from in and adjacent to local creeks and river directly reducing the amount of litter pollution.
-2 Dry Weather Screening- Illicit Discharge Detection and Elimination Program (ID-2) Screening of stormwater outfalls 562 # of inspections Yes, by routinely screening stormwater outfalls, illicit discharges can be readily identified and action taken to eliminate the pollutant discharge to the City's MS4 and surface waters.
-2 River Litter Clean-Up (ID-6) Litter collection from banks of Guadalupe and Comal Rivers and underwater SCUBA litter removal in Comal River utilizing contractor 92,005 (includes 17,046 lbs of litter collected along banks and 74,959.20 lbs collected from trash receptacles) Pounds Yes, the City utilizes a contractor to remove litter from the banks of the Comal and Guadalupe Rivers, remove litter from the Comal River using SCUBA and provide and empty trash receptacles at key locations along the river.
+(Answer Yes or No and explain) 1 Volunteer Litter Clean-Ups Events and Programs (PE-5) Volume of litter collected by volunteers through Dos Rios Watershed Clean-Up and Adopt-A-Spot Programs 2400 Pounds Yes, a total of 2400 lbs. of litter was removed from and adjacent to local creeks and rivers, directly reducing the amount of litter pollution.
+2 Dry Weather Screening- Illicit Discharge Detection and Elimination Program (ID-2) Screening of stormwater outfalls 89 # of inspections Yes, by routinely screening stormwater outfalls, illicit discharges can be readily identified, and action taken to eliminate the pollutant discharge to the City's MS4 and surface waters.
+2 River Litter Clean-Up (ID-6) Litter collection from banks of Guadalupe and Comal Rivers and underwater SCUBA litter removal in Comal River utilizing contractor 20,085 Pounds of litter collected Yes, the City utilizes a contractor to remove litter from the banks of the Comal and Guadalupe Rivers, remove litter from the Comal River using SCUBA and provide and empty trash receptacles at key locations along the river.
 Results in keeping significant volumes of litter from waterways.

-3 Construction Site Inspection Program (CS-1) Inspections of active construction sites 1,071 # of inspections Yes, the routine inspection of active construction sites helps to ensure that adequate sediment, erosion and pollution prevention measures are in place thereby minimizing pollutant discharges to MS4 and surface waters.
-4 Post-Construction Stormwater Management (PC-2) Stormwater/ water quality treatment infrastructure required for new developments adding >5,000 ft of impervious cover 9 # of stormwater/ water quality treatment facilities required to be installed on new developments permitted by the City in Year 5 Yes, the required stormwater/ water quality treatment facilities will help to mitigate the impacts of increased impervious cover.
-5 Street Sweeping (GH-1) Weight of sediment and debris collected from City streets as part of street sweeping program 945 Tons Yes, sediment, road debris, auto debris and other materials swept from streets and roadways directly reduces the amount of material available to be carried to the City's MS4 and surface waters via stormwater runoff.
+3 Construction Site Inspection Program (CS-1) Inspections of active construction sites 636 # of inspections Yes, the routine inspection of active construction sites helps to ensure that adequate sediment, erosion and pollution prevention measures are in place thereby minimizing pollutant discharges to MS4 and surface waters.
+4 Post-Construction Stormwater Management (PC-2) Stormwater/water quality treatment infrastructure required for new developments adding >5,000 ft2 of impervious cover 42 # of stormwater/water quality treatment facilities required to be installed as part of new developments permitted by the City in Year 2 Yes, the required stormwater/water quality treatment facilities will help to mitigate the impacts of increased impervious cover.
+5 Street Sweeping (GH-1) Weight of sediment and debris collected from City streets as part of street sweeping program 1098.95 tons; 1211 sweeper operation hours Tons; hours Yes, sediment, road debris, auto debris and other materials swept from streets and roadways directly reduces the amount of material available to be carried to the City's MS4 and surface waters via stormwater runoff.